nervosys/AutonomySim/docs/px4_setup.md

     }
 ```

+!!! note
-Notice the PX4 `[simulator]` is using TCP, which is why we need to add: `"UseTcp": true,`.
-Notice we are also enabling `LockStep`, see [PX4 LockStep](px4_lockstep.md) for more information.
-The `Barometer` setting keeps PX4 happy because the default AutonomySim barometer has a bit too much noise generation.
-This setting clamps that down a bit which allows PX4 to achieve GPS lock more quickly.
+    The PX4 `[simulator]` is communicating over TCP, so we need to set `"UseTcp": true,`.
+We have also enabled `LockStep` (see [PX4 LockStep](px4_lockstep.md) for more information).
+The `Barometer` setting keeps PX4 stable because the default `AutonomySim` barometer generates excessive noise.
+This setting improves the signal-to-noise ratio (SNR), producing faster GPS lock on PX4.

-After above setup you should be able to use a remote control (RC) to fly with AutonomySim.
-You can usually arm the vehicle by lowering and bringing two sticks of RC together down and in-wards.
-You don't need QGroundControl after the initial setup.
-Typically the Stabilized (instead of Manual) mode gives better experience for beginners.
+With the above settings, you should be able to use a radio/remote controller (RC) in `AutonomySim`.
+You can usually arm the vehicle by bringing two RC sticks or 'pots' downward and inward toward one another.
+You do not need `QGroundControl` after the initial setup.
+Typically, the `Stabilized` rather than `Manual` mode provides new users or 'newbs' a better experience.
 See [PX4 Basic Flying Guide](https://docs.px4.io/master/en/flying/basic_flying.html).

 You can also control the drone from [Python APIs](apis.md).